Cannes Travel Guide

 Soon the French and later the Russian aristocracy also flocked to Cannes to while away their summer holidays.
-Each May the world's media descend in droves for the annual Cannes Film Festival, which draws the international celebrities and super-stars along with the paparazzi and expectant fans hoping to glimpse the rich and famous at the Palais des Festivals.
-One of the top film festivals in the world, the Cannes Film Festival hosts the premieres of many top studio and independent films.
+Each May the world's media descend in droves for the annual Cannes Film Festival, which draws international celebrities along with the paparazzi and expectant fans hoping to glimpse the rich and famous at the Palais des Festivals.
+One of the top film festivals in the world, the Cannes Film Festival hosts the premieres of many top studios and independent films.

 Shopping hours in Cannes run between 10am and 7.30pm, with a roughly two-hour break for lunch at noon in the low season.

-Restaurants in Cannes are an often ostentatious display of fine dining with a price tag to match.
+Restaurants in Cannes are an often ostentatious display of fine dining, with a price tag to match.
 There are a number of popular restaurants along the waterfront and in the district of Le Suquet along the rue Meynadier.
 These are known for stunning views and good people-watching, if not value for money.
 There tend to be quieter and more reasonable restaurants along the backstreets.
-The Michelin-starred La Palme d'Or is a good place to treat yourself, and Roberto's has good Italian fare.
+The Michelin-starred La Palme d'Or is a good option for special occasions.

-The nightlife in Cannes is centred around the casino, like many towns in the Côte d'Azur.
+The nightlife in Cannes is centred around the casinos, like many towns in the Côte d'Azur.
 The Palm Beach Casino and the Casino Croisette are popular destinations after dark.
 There are a number of bars and clubs that buzz nightly, however.
-The Palais Club is both trendy and popular, and Whatnut's Bal-Room plays commercial music.
-English-speaking venues like Morrison's and The Quay's are popular with expats.
-There are also a number of live music venues and theatre performances, but these tend to die down outside of the festivals which draw thousands to this otherwise rather small town's shores.
+There are a number of live music venues and theatre performances, but these tend to die down outside of the festivals which draw thousands to this otherwise rather small town's shores.

 Popular attractions in Cannes include the Notre-Dame d'Esperance, the Molinard perfume factory, and the Musée d'Art et d'Histoire de Provence.
 It is also worthwhile to take the trip out to the Îles de Lérins, which boast a monastery and ruins alongside a number of shops, bars and restaurants.
 There are also options for excursions to nearby Monaco and St Tropez.